Preparing Your Files

 Naming Your Files

 It is very important that you do not use special characters when naming your image files.
-Using Special Characters could cause your order to be corrupted.
+Use of Special Characters will require filenames to be changed before we can process the order and will result in a delay in turnaround.

 Special Characters include the following: ~ ` ^ : & * ( ) | ' " , ? © [ ] < >